Judge: Walgreens contributed to San Francisco opioid crisis

 Deerfield, Illinois-based Walgreens Boots Alliance Inc. runs a network of around 9,000 drugstores in the United States.
 Walgreens and other prescription drug distributors have faced a slew of lawsuits over the opioid crisis.

-In May, Walgreens reached a $683 million settlement with the state of Florida in a lawsuit accusing the company of improperly dispensing millions of painkillers that contributed to the opioid crisis.

-Associated Press writer Tom Murphy in Indianapolis contributed to this story
+Associated Press writer Tom Murphy in Indianapolis contributed to this report.